KleaTech/MacIssues/README.md

 - Very slow key repeate rate
   - Solution: Simple for this one, set it all the way up in System Settings -> Keyboard.

+- Mac modifier keys are on different places by functionality then standard PC modifier keys
+  - Note: This makes it hard to switch between macOS and other OSes due to muscle memory.
+  - Solution: At least on Macbook Pro 14" M1 the following setup makes the modifier key layout consistent between the laptop, external keyboards and other OSes:
+    - On laptop set fn (globe) to command, option to fn, command to option.
+Effective keys from left to right: command, control, fn, option.
+    - On external keyboard set control to command and command to control.
+Effective keys from left to right: command, control, option.